Every mappable item must be its own element.

 Provide descriptive names for the dynamic elements of your design.

 Content Mode provides the option to name each element on the page.
 These are the labels that will appear in the Salesforce app when mapping the template, so they’re essential for providing the user with information and context about what the target elements are.
 For example, you could label a text element “Price (with dollar sign)”, or “Description (about 50 characters)”.
 Labeling elements, in conjunction with locking static elements (see below), are essential for making the mapping process much easier and faster within Salesforce.
+This is done in the page structure of the Design Studio.

 Be careful with absolute positioning.